docelic/amber-introduction/README.md

 # Extensions<a name="extensions"></a>

 Amber adds some very convenient extensions to the existing String and Number classes.
 The extensions are in the [extensions/](https://github.com/amberframework/amber/tree/master/src/amber/extensions) directory.
-Here's a listing of the current ones:
+They are useful in general, but particularly so when writing param validation rules.
+Here's the listing of currently available extensions:

 For String: